 In Canada, 94.6% of businesses by number are ‘small’ meaning that they have less than 50 employees.
 The actual number startled me a bit when I read it so I felt I had to dig deeper.
 Looking across the provinces and territories, the numbers are fairly uniform – all within one percent or so – something that really surprised me.
 I would have expected to find higher percentages in the prairie provinces where there is a higher percentage of agriculture or in Ontario and Quebec, the hotbeds of economic activity.
 The report really gets interesting when you look at employment and GDP however.
 These same small businesses that make up almost 95% of the business environment employ only 40% of the population (26.7% in goods producing sectors and 73.3% of service producing sectors) and create only 24% of the Nation’s GDP.

 So why do I find these statistics so interesting?
 I believe that it illustrates the amount of opportunity that exists for small businesses today.
+But if you have a small business is important that you know how to mange your business with the last technology for example with a payroll programme.
 Let me explain.

 I suppose it isn’t particularly surprising that the numbers don’t line up between businesses by number and GDP or employment given that some of the largest businesses in this country employ vast numbers of people and generate significant outputs contributing to GDP, but it is the size of the chasm in the figures that I find very interesting.